-The second export option that BEE Pro provides is to Keep my images online and only download the HTML of the message.
-This is a good option if you need the message to be more "portable".
+This is a good option if you need the email to be more portable.
 That is, you don't want to have to worry about uploading images to another application.

 In that case, you will be leaving the images hosted in BEE Pro and they will be delivered to recipients of your emails using the fast CloudFront content delivery network.
-Please note that charges may apply if you exceed 10GB of total image data transferred in a billing period.
-Learn more about using hosted images.
+Please note that charges may apply if you exceed your data transfer allowance in a billing period.

 Your browser should prompt you to save the HTML file to your computer, as shown below.